 Oral Appliance: Mandibular Advancement Splint

 If a person has mild to moderate obstructive sleep apnea, an oral appliance can be considered as first line treatment.
-At Exceptional Dentistry, we recommend SomnoDent sleep apnea oral appliances to reduce or eliminate snoring.
-This custom-fitted oral appliance is similar to an orthodontic retainer, and is worn during sleep to treat snoring and OSA.
+At Exceptional Dentistry, we recommend sleep apnea oral appliances to reduce or eliminate snoring.
+These custom-fitted oral appliances are similar to an orthodontic retainer, and are worn during sleep to treat snoring and OSA.
 It fits over the upper and lower teeth like a mouthguard.

-Unlike a mouthguard, the SomnoDent appliance is a precision instrument, clinically tested to perfectly position your lower jaw slightly forward.
+Unlike a mouthguard, an oral appliance for sleep apnea is a precision instrument, clinically tested to perfectly position your lower jaw slightly forward.
 It tightens the tissue at the back of the throat and prevents it from collapsing.
 When your airway remains open, breathing remains unobstructed, preventing the heavy snoring, choking and sleep disruption that accompanies OSA.

-Studies prove SomnoDent can be a very effective oral appliance treatment for sleep apnea.
+Studies prove oral appliances can be very effective treatment for sleep apnea.
 If you would like to know more about this modern snore prevention technique, please call 563-556-2711 or contact Exceptional Dentistry online to schedule a personal consultation.
 Our office serves the Dubuque, Dyersville and Davenport, Iowa, area, as well as Galena, Illinois.